aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/vpc-lattice-config/README.md

 THis folder contains sample HttpRoute and TargetGroupPolicy for the migration of polyglot application leveraging AppMesh to Amazon VPC lattice.

-- **These steps are to build a new namespace, deploy the app and configure it to use Amazon VPC lattice.**
+#### NOTE: These steps are to build a NEW namespace, deploy the app and configure it to use Amazon VPC lattice.

-- **If you want to do the in-place migration, without building a new namespace and re-deployment of infra. please [follow these steps](In-place-migration-steps.md)**
+- **If you want to do the IN-PLACE migration, without building a new namespace and re-deployment of infra. please [follow these steps](In-place-migration-steps.md)**

 **Step 1: Clone 2 required repositories to your local workspace with following commands:**